checktor/checktor.github.io/projects/app/public/posts/raspberry-pi-nas-server.md

 sha256sum /path/to/2025-05-13-raspios-bookworm-arm64-lite.img.xz
 ```

-On first startup, you need to choose keyboard layout and create a user with corresponding password.
+On first startup, you need to choose keyboard layout and create user with corresponding password.
 Needless to say that this password should be sufficiently strong.
 After first login, you probably want to run `sudo raspi-config` for further configuration.

-* ***Localisation options***: configure locale, timezone and WLAN country.
+* **Localisation options**: configure locale, timezone and WLAN country.
-* ***Advanced options***: expand filesystem to entire SD card.
+* **Advanced options**: expand filesystem to entire SD card.
-* ***Interface options***: enable SSH server.
+* **Interface options**: enable SSH server.
-* ***System options***: configure wireless LAN (if needed).
+* **System options**: configure wireless LAN (if needed).
 I personally prefer a wired connection due to increased performance and stability.
-* ***System options***: adjust hostname (in case *raspberrypi* as default is not sufficient).
+* **System options**: adjust hostname (in case *raspberrypi* as default is not sufficient).

-Applying these changes requires a reboot.
-Afterward, you will be able to connect remotely.
+Applying these changes requires a reboot before you are able to connect remotely.

 ```shell
 ssh <username>@<IP-address>